dwilliams6683/blinkpibridge/README.md

 - Adding `dtoverlay=dwc2` in /boot/firmware/config.txt
 - Ensuring the kernel module dwc2 loads at boot (by adding it to /etc/modules or via modules-load kernel parameter).
 - Loading the USB gadget module you want (e.g., g_mass_storage, g_ether, g_serial, etc).
-_*NOTE:*_ Note: This guide assumes Raspberry Pi OS Bullseye or newer.
+_**NOTE:** This guide assumes Raspberry Pi OS Bullseye or newer.
 Older versions may use /boot instead of /boot/firmware.
-Please verify existance before making modifications to the files.
+Please verify existance before making modifications to the files._

 1. Add `dtoverlay=dwc2` in /boot/firmware/config.txt.
 ```